Did you know that an average app loses 77% of its daily active users after just 3 days?

 UserGuiding is the key tool to create the perfect Customer Onboarding

-UserGuiding is a third-party software that is perfect for creating self-service customer onboarding flows as it lets you create interactive walkthroughs, user guides, checklists, tooltips, help centers, and What is NPS?
-NPS is the abbreviation of Net Promoter Score, which is a measurement of your customers’ satisfaction with your product on a scale of -100 to 100.
-It… surveys.
+UserGuiding is a third-party software that is perfect for creating self-service customer onboarding flows as it lets you create interactive user manuals, user guides, checklists, tooltips, help centers, and NPS surveys.

 Good customer onboarding makes the difference when it comes to converting interested potential customers into loyal customers.
 The more quickly people understand how to use a product and start getting value from it, the more likely they are to continue using the product and continue investing in it, in terms of both time and money.